 KPMG's Mike Kelly said: “MK could become the UK's first Living Wage city...a zone in which at least 75% of employees are paid the Living Wage, at least 75% of employers are Accredited Living Wage employers and at least 75% of the commercial space is covered by such agreements."

 After the event, Living Wage supporters went on a short action walk to thank and give cookies to employers on Silbury Boulevard who have responded to a recent Living Wage Survey.

-After an action wallk to visit employers, a group of Living Wage supporters, including the Mayor of Milton Keynes, gathered outside the City Church for a celebration photo.
-The Bishop of Buckingham, one of several faith leaders present, said: “It is good to see people turning out to raise awareness of social inequality and do something about it.”
+After the action walk, a large group of Living Wage supporters, including the Mayor of Milton Keynes, gathered outside the City Church for a celebration photo (above).
+The Bishop of Buckingham said: “It is good to see people turning out to raise awareness of social inequality and do something about it.”

 See MK News story.